Glass French Nails Are A Modern Take On A Timeless Classic

 There are very few nail designs that have stood the test of time quite like the humble French manicure.
 Its charm undeniably lies in its versatility and understated nature, with that classic combination of clean pink base and crisp white tips becoming a shortcut for looking put-together.

-While there have been some similarly pared-back nail looks proving popular this season (think chic princess nails and milky white manicures to name just two), I’d argue that this summer has seen maximalist manicures reigning supreme.
-Yet between the polka dots, beach towel stripes and Italian summer designs, a modern spin on our favourite minimalist style is starting to emerge.
+While there have been some similarly pared-back nail looks proving popular this season (think chic princess nails and milky white manicures, to name just two), I’d argue that this summer has seen maximalist manicures reigning supreme.
+Yet between the polka dots, beach towel stripes and Italian summer designs, a modern spin on our favorite minimalist style is starting to emerge.

 AdvertisementADVERTISEMENT